Ensembl/ensembl-variation/scripts/examples/README.variant_effect_predictor.txt

 - the time and date that the output file was started (not finished!)
 - the name of the database and server connected to
 - the API and database versions
-- the key descriptions for the key/value pairs found in the Inf
+- the key descriptions for the key/value pairs found in the Extra column

 4.2.2 Main section
 ''''''''''''''''''